 In addition to the curriculum, teachers and students will be able to utilize the Cypress Creek Middle School Black Box Theatre and the PHSC Instructional Performing Arts Center (IPAC).
 Access to these facilities will provide these pre-professional students in the CCCA with real world experiences in all facets of the fine and performing arts; such as gallery work, vocal, movement, theatre performance, technical theatre, stagecraft, and digital arts.
 It is the hope of the Cypress Creek Conservatory of the Arts that all students leave with the necessary skills to make them college, career, and life ready.

 Longleaf Elementary School (LLES) is a Florida Department of Education Model Arts School and Florida Arts Achieve School.
 LLES has been recognized as one of the best elementary schools for the arts in the state.
 It is the only elementary school in Tampa Bay that has received this prestigious honor.
 The Longleaf staff believes that all students can thrive when given choices in how they demonstrate their thinking, knowledge, and understanding.
-The school’s arts integration curriculum encourages and provides students with opportunities to use their creativity to problem solve, enhance communication and listening skills, and also encourage focus and discipline.
+The school’s arts integration curriculum encourages and provides students with opportunities to use their creativity to problem solve, enhance communication and listening skills, and also encourages focus and discipline.

 Liberty Singers, the Concert Choir at LLES, has performed extensively throughout the state.
 The Freedom Review Show Choir has traveled to Washington D.C., Universal Studios, and Nashville, where they received top honors as America’s best elementary show choir.
 In addition to choral groups, LLES also offers musical theatre performances for every grade level, dance for fourth and fifth graders, and arts majors working with stop animation, sculpture, and glass fusion.